ErebusBat/go-testhelpers/README.md

 # go-testhelpers
 Simple methods, shortcuts, and patterns to fill in the gaps when working with go test.
+The `testhelpers` library provides helper methods and patterns to easily provide clear and useful error messages without changing your testing methodology or practices.

 This package is not a testing framework or an assertion library.
-Although you could probably use it with one.

 # Overview
 The draw for me to the testing frameworks/libraries was the nice output.